Muhammad ibn Abd al-Jabbar al-Utbi

 Muhammad ibn Abd al-Jabbar al-Utbi, called al-Utbi (c.
-961 – 1036/1040), was an historian, poet, and courtier.
+961 – 1036/1040), was an Arab historian, poet, and courtier.
 Born in Rayy, al-Utbi traveled to Nishapur with his uncle, Abu Nasr al-Utbi, who was a courtier for the Samanids.
 Al-Utbi became sahib al-barid, working as a secretary for the Turkic general Abū ʿAlī Simjūr and for the Ziyarid ruler Qabus ibn Wushmagir.
 He later worked for the Ghaznavid Sabuktigin, alongside the poet Abu 'l-Fath al-Busti.
 He was neither an official court historian nor a trained scholar, so his writing lacks precise dates and a consistent chronological order.

 In 999, al-Utbi, as an envoy for Sultan Mahmud of Ghazni, was sent to Gharchistan to convince that ruler to recognize Mahmud as his overlord.
 He was patronized by the vizier Ahmad b.
 Hasan al-Maymandi.
 Later al-Utbi was removed from his position as sahib al-barid, due to plots by the governor.
 He spent the rest of his life in retirement, dying in the later period of Sultan Masʽud I's reign (1036/1040).

+The history of his family goes back to Utba ibn Ghazwan, the founder of the city of Basra.